 Stf/C William O'Neill, SN

-Because the contents of the Seamanship 2009, Seamanship 2012, and Seamanship 2015 manuals are nearly identical, exams for Seamanship 2012 and Seamanship 2015 should be ordered using the Seamanship 2009 pull-down menu item on the exam ordering page.
+Because the contents of the Seamanship 2009, Seamanship 2012, Seamanship 2015 and Seamanship 2016 manuals are nearly identical, exams for Seamanship 2012, Seamanship 2015 and Seamanship 2016 should be ordered using the Seamanship 2009 pull-down menu item on the exam ordering page.
 This has caused some confusion in the past.
-(06 May 15)

 Cold water survival tips are available on the Useful Web Sites page.
 There is a pamphlet from the American Canoe Association and a page from the February/March 2015 issue of the BoatU.S. magazine.
 (05 Feb 15)